Which health plan is right for you?

 One more thing

-For those eligible, you may want to consider UnitedHealthcare’s Surest™ plan, which features benefits that work for you immediately — without a deductible to chip away at and no coinsurance to worry about paying after receiving care.
+For those eligible, you may want to consider a plan like UnitedHealthcare’s Surest® plan, which features benefits that work for you immediately — without a deductible to chip away at and no coinsurance to worry about paying after receiving care.
 This plan enables people to review cost and coverage information before scheduling medical appointments, one study showed it reduced member out-of-pocket costs by an average of 54%.
 This upfront pricing also helps avoid billing surprises that, with a traditional health plan, might show up weeks or months after a service or procedure.

 Sign up to get the latest news from the UnitedHealthcare Newsroom